vaimee/SEPA/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:

+- [ ] I have read the contributing file on the root of this repository
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings